Ehanlion/mist_obsidian/0. The North-West Highlands/NPCs/Jordan Leabrook.md

-Jordan is a town's guard in [[Saddle-Port]].
-He knows about the missing people up the coast of [[The North-West Highlands]].
-He can be found in the town of [[Saddle-Port]], either patrolling the streets and ship docks or in the tavern.

-He has a wife and 3 kids who live in Saddle-Port.
-He wants to learn more about the people going missing because he is afraid his kids may be in danger.
+# Description:
+Jordan is tall, fair looking, with brown hair.
+He has a jaunty smile and an easy going demeanor.
+He wears old, burnished half-plate and casually wields a longsword with a simple oak shield.

+# Location:
+Jared, and his family, live in [[Saddle-Port]], along [[The North-West Highlands]].
+He has a simple, small cottage which he lives in with his family.
+He enjoys visiting the tavern within the town on evenings.

+# Knowledge about Vanishings:
+Jordan has a small amount of knowledge about people disappearing from towns along [[The North-West Highlands]].
+He just knows that a couple people from the next town up from [[Saddle-Port]], being [[Smears-burrow]], have been reported missing.

+He is inspired to learn more because he is scared for the safety of his family and is worried his children could get hurt or taken from him.